 9. Your child has too much say in family life

 Does your child decide you’re going to eat at her favorite restaurant… again?

 Why?
-It’s not his place to make all the decisions—that’s your responsibility.
-In fact, giving him decision-making power is far from helping him feel empowered.
-Instead, he’ll feel burdened with a responsibility that shouldn’t have fallen on his shoulders in the first place.
+It’s not her place to make all the decisions—that’s your responsibility.
+In fact, giving her decision-making power is far from helping her feel empowered.
+Instead, she’ll feel burdened with a responsibility that shouldn’t have fallen on her shoulders in the first place.

-Kids also don’t have the family’s best interests in mind when making decisions.
-If it were up to them, many kids would prefer to eat fast food and ice cream every day, a choice that wouldn’t sit well with their health.
+Kids also don’t have the family’s best interests in mind when making decisions the way you and I do.
+If it were up to them, many would prefer to eat fast food and ice cream every day, a choice that wouldn’t help with their health at all.

 So, how do you avoid spoiling your child and course correct?

 Giving in to children’s demands and whining is the easy way out.
 We avoid feeling embarrassed by their outbursts or guilty for not spending enough time with them.
-We’d rather not disappoint them, especially when it seems simple enough to buy that new toy or give her what she wants.
+We’d rather not disappoint, especially when it seems simple enough to buy that new toy or give them what they want.

 Spoiling is the quick fix-it that seems to solve the problem now.

-But in raising spoiled kids, we deny them lifelong lessons, such as how to develop grit, cope with disappointment and show empathy to others.
+But we deny them lifelong lessons, like developing grit, coping with disappointment and showing empathy to others.
 Our job isn’t to stop tantrums or whining—it’s to raise future adults ready to face a world that won’t always bend to their whims when they grow up.